ClickHouse/ClickHouse/docs/en/sql-reference/statements/delete.md

 DELETE FROM [db.]table [ON CLUSTER cluster] WHERE expr;
 ```

 Deleted rows are internally marked as deleted immediately and will be automatically filtered out of all subsequent queries.
-Cleanup of data happens asynchronously in the background.
+Cleanup of data happens asynchronously in the background until the next merge.
+As a result, it is possible that for an unspecified period, data is not actually deleted from storage and is only marked as deleted.

 The `DELETE` statement is only available for the *MergeTree table engine family.

 **Do not use the DELETE statement frequently as it can negatively affect ClickHouse performance.**